What happens after you submit your appeal?

 - If you are seeking a placement at a particular school, then requesting a representative from that school to attend as a witness is a good idea.
 (They will likely be familiar with this type of request).

-- If at the deadline for the submission of the attendance form, you are still uncertain who will be attending with you, you can write “to be confirmed” and then update later using a Request for Changes form.
+- If at the deadline for the submission of the attendance form, you are still uncertain who will be attending with you, you can write “to be confirmed” and then update later using a Request for Changes form but ideally you should write the name and job title of the person.

 - All further evidence must be sent to both the Tribunal and the LA, together with a covering email or letter explaining the relevance of each piece of new evidence.
 You could say something like: